2025 Year In Review

 I spent most of this year with fairly ambitious goals in the climbing world with a ton of strength gained while still falling slightly short of my two major goals of climbing 5.12 and V6.

-Two “sends” in particular were somewhat life changing : the 9-pitch 1010-foot ascent of Ginger Cracks into Blade Runner with the 8th pitch of Blade Runner the absolute most spectacular position I’ve ever been in - dead vertical knife’s edge ridge with 900 feet of exposure beneath me.
+Two “sends” in particular were somewhat life changing : the 9-pitch 1010-foot ascent of Ginger Cracks into Blade Runner with the 8th pitch of Blade Runner the absolute most spectacular position I’ve ever been in - a dead-vertical knife’s-edge ridge with 900 feet of exposure below.

 Natasha’s High Ball was a close 2nd place, a 50 foot boulder (climbed sans rope) set against the stunning backdrop of Black Velvet Canyon.
 It took me 2.5 years to build up the nerve to get on it.
 I climbed it twice that day.